coreybrowndev/SilverScreen/README.md

-#Silver Screen
+# Silver Screen

 An app that provides a unique and friendly user experience, gives the users the ability to rate and interact with movies tailored to their personal preference.

-##Getting Started
+## Getting Started

 A dart file with your specific Api key and token is required, this will not be included in the project file as it will be specific for each user.

-##Prerequisites
+## Prerequisites

--A dart file for storing key and token data inside of the network directory -e.g api_key.dart
+- A dart file for storing key and token data inside of the network directory
+   - e.g api_key.dart

--Example of this class is shown below:
+- Example of this class is shown below:

 ```Dart
 class ApiKeyToken {